codeCotopus/Katas/README.md

 To get the most out of these katas, you should have:

 - Basic to intermediate knowledge of Java programming.
-- Familiarity with concepts from:
+- Familiarity with refactoring and design patterns concepts.
-  - "Refactoring" by Martin Fowler.
-  - "Working Effectively with Legacy Code" by Michael Feathers.
-  - Design patterns from the Gang of Four (GoF).
-- An understanding of unit testing with JUnit 5.
+- An understanding of unit testing.

 ## Katas